guillermo-carrasco/PyConSweden2015/parts/2-ngi_pipeline/slides.md

-**TACA - Tool for the Automated Cleanup and Analysis** is a tool completely written in Python 2.7 that does precisely this among other stuff.
+**TACA - Tool for the Automated Cleanup and Analysis** is a tool completely written in Python 2.7 that does precisely this.
 When a machine has finished sequencing, TACA automatically starts the preprocessing of that data on the local servers.
 To do so, a cronjob that runs every minute checks the status files that the machine generates;
 this is tremendously easy to do in Python.